Lawmsangi/Awesome-Books-with-ES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all the microverse team and my coding partners.
+I would like to thank the microverse team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>